dtb1996/qt-telemetry-dashboard/README.md

 # Qt Telemetry Dashboard

 Qt Telemetry Dashboard is a feature-complete Qt 6 application built with a QML frontend and a C++ application/service layer.
-The app connects to a public WebSocket echo server, receives live JSON telemetry messages, processes them in C++, and presents them in a responsive, data-driven UI.
+The app connects to a WebSocket server (local or remote), receives live JSON telemetry messages, processes them in C++, and presents them in a responsive, data-driven UI.

 ## Screenshot